univention/intercom-service/docs/installation.rst

 Installation with command-line
 ==============================

-To install the :program:`ICS` app from the command-line, use the following
+To install the app |ICS_p| from the command-line, use the following steps:
-steps:

 #.
 Sign in to a terminal or remote shell with a username with administration
    rights, for example ``root``.